DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 - desktop/howtostart_dotnet.md
 - desktop/howtostart_ruby.md

-Our implementation of Gantt with Node.js will be based on REST API that will be used for communication with server.
+Our implementation of Gantt with Node.js will be based on REST API that will be used for communication with a server.
-Node.js has a set of ready-made solutions, so we won’t have to code everything from the very beginning.
+Node.js has a set of ready-made solutions, so we won't have to code everything from the very beginning.

 Have a look at the [demo](https://github.com/DHTMLX/gantt-node-mysql) on GitHub.